digitalgreenorg/coco/readme.md

 If we want to include some other entity's form inline inside our current entity's form, then we use inline attribute of the entity.

-Synax:
+'''
+Syntax:

 'inline': {
+	'entity': 'person',
+	'default_num_rows': 10,
+	"template": "person_inline",

-'entity': 'person', 'default_num_rows': 10, "template": "person_inline", "joining_attribute": {
+	"joining_attribute": {

-'host_attribute': ["id", "group_name"], 'inline_attribute': "group"
+		'host_attribute': ["id", "group_name"],
+		'inline_attribute': "group"
 	},
+	"header": "person_inline_header",

-"header": "person_inline_header", 'borrow_attributes': [{
+	'borrow_attributes': [{
+		'host_attribute': 'village',

-'host_attribute': 'village', 'inline_attribute': 'village'
+		'inline_attribute': 'village'
 	}],

-foreign_entities: { //used at convert_namespace, denormalize only village: {
+	foreign_entities: { //used at convert_namespace, denormalize
+		only village: {
 			village: {

-9

 				placeholder: 'id_village', name_field: 'village_name'
 			},

-}, group: {
+		},
 		group: {
+			group: {
 				placeholder: 'id_group', name_field: 'group_name'
 			}
 		}
 	}
 },

-entity	String	the name of the entity which needs to be
-		inserted into current entity.

-default_num_rows	number	number of rows to be shown by default to
-		the user.

-template	HTML	The  id  of  the  template  used  inside
-	template	dashboard.html for this form.

-joining_attribute	dictionary	It denotes the attribute that joins the inline
-		entity with the main entity.

-header	HTML
-	Template

-borrow_attributes	dictionary	It denotes the attribute that the inline form's
-		entity needs to borrow from the main entity.
+entity	String	the name of the entity which needs to be inserted into current entity. default_num_rows	number	number of rows to be shown by default to the user. template	HTML	The  id  of  the  template  used  inside template	dashboard.html for this form. joining_attribute	dictionary	It denotes the attribute that joins the inline entity with the main entity. header	HTML Template borrow_attributes	dictionary	It denotes the attribute that the inline form's entity needs to borrow from the main entity.

 The borrow_attributes and joining_attribute has two attributes:
-1)	host_attribute - The list of single attribute from the host entity.
+1. host_attribute - The list of single attribute from the host entity.
-2)	inline_attribute - The attribute corresponding to host_attribute for inline entity.
+2. inline_attribute - The attribute corresponding to host_attribute for inline entity.

-Validations:
+##Validations:
 Validations can be done inside each entity using same syntax as that of jquery validation.